linode/terraform-provider-linode/website/docs/d/user.html.markdown

 * `global_grants` - The Account-level grants a User has.

+* `database_grant` - The grants this User has pertaining to Databases on this Account.

 * `domain_grant` - The grants this User has pertaining to Domains on this Account.

 * `firewall_grant` - The grants this User has pertaining to Firewalls on this Account.